designstem/projects/rgblamp/step5_communication.md

 -

-In order to give a good presentation, you need to think like someone from marketing.
 How will you make people interested in what you did?
 Follow the questions below, to help you prepare your presentation:

 #### TASKS